ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/Kubetnetes-AWS-exercise/README.md

   ebs-csi-controller-xxxx        Running
   ebs-csi-node-xxxxx             Running
   ```
+**Wrap up**

+Every application (pod) runs under a ServiceAccount.
+If I want it to do something — inside the cluster or outside (like AWS APIs) — I need to give that ServiceAccount the right permissions or attach a role

 If I use **Terraform** I can use this : `enable_ebs_csi_driver = true`

 ## Deploy Java Application